mkijowski/ceg3400/SYLLABUS.md

 * Resource Requirements:
   * Personal Computer (Required for remote attendance): Every student attending remotely is required to have their own computer for this course (desktop or laptop).
-  * Textbook (Required) : Security+ Guide to Network Security Fundamentals, 7th Edition, Mark Ciampa, Cengage 2020 (6th edition may still be useful)
+  * Textbook (Recommended) : Security+ Guide to Network Security Fundamentals, 7th Edition, Mark Ciampa, Cengage 2020 (6th edition may still be useful)

 ---

 ### Student Learning Outcomes

 After successful completion of this course, the student will be able to:

 1. Demonstrate understanding of modern cyberspace that features a collection of